Fake apologies and the power of sincerity. Moral values in action

 Apologizing to a girl in your own words

 I can’t understand how it happened that I managed to offend you!
 I am very sorry.
-Let's make peace, please?
+Let's make peace already, please?

-If only I knew how to make amends with such a sunny creature as you, but I do not know, and therefore I simply apologize.
+If only I knew how to make amends to such a sunny creature like you, but I don’t know, and so I just ask for forgiveness.

-Darling, I admit my guilt, I swear that this will not happen again, and I apologize a thousand times, just stop looking at me with such offended eyes, my soul cannot bear it!
+Darling, I admit my guilt, I swear that this will not happen again, and I apologize a thousand times, just stop looking at me with such offended eyes, my soul can’t stand it!

-I just want to tell you, "I'm sorry."
-It's a sin to offend such a girl.
-Sinful, sorry.
+I just want to tell you: “I’m sorry.”
+It would be a sin to offend such a girl.
+I'm a sinner, I repent.

 Please forgive me for upsetting you.
 Your resentment is a stone on my heart.

-Saying "I'm sorry" is hard, but it's even harder to forgive.
-I hope that you will meet me...
+Saying “sorry” is difficult, but it is even more difficult to forgive.
+I hope that you will meet me halfway...

 * * *

-Please accept my apologies for the hurt you endured because of me.
-Your step towards me is waiting for more than anything in the world.
+Please accept my apologies for the hurt you suffered because of me.
+I look forward to your step towards me more than anything in the world.

-Unlike many of my previous "highly specialized" articles, this one is intended for a wide range of readers - men and women (and not necessarily in a relationship), because we will talk about universal values namely, an apology.
+Unlike many of my previous “highly specialized” articles, this one is intended for a wide range of readers - men and women (and not necessarily those in relationships), because we'll talk about universal human values, namely, about an apology.

-It doesn’t matter who you need in front of, a business partner or work colleagues, the essence does not change, just as the methods and approaches to the very process of apology do not change.
+It doesn’t matter who you need to apologize to, your business partner or your work colleagues, the essence does not change, just as the methods and approaches to the apology process itself do not change.

-Very often, people do not know how to ask for forgiveness correctly and therefore cannot achieve the benefits that necessarily follow a correctly and gracefully made apology.
+Very often people do not know how to ask for forgiveness correctly and therefore cannot achieve the benefits that necessarily follow from a correctly and gracefully made apology.
 Let's take a quick look:

 The most common mistakes when making an apology

 Pride.
-Many people think that asking for forgiveness means humiliating themselves, so they don’t consider it necessary to apologize at all, even if they are sure that they were wrong.
+Many people believe that asking for forgiveness means humiliating themselves, so they do not consider it necessary to apologize at all, even if they are sure that they were wrong.
 Usually such people try to “get away from the situation” and justify themselves by saying: “Why should I, because he (she, they) was also wrong!
-So let him (she, they) first, and then I, if I see fit” or “Maybe no one will know what I did?
-Why would I apologize?"
-In fact, elementary cowardice, not pride, is hidden behind these words.
+Let him (she, they) come first, and then I will, if I deem it necessary” or “Or maybe no one will know about what I did?
+Why should I apologize?"
+In fact, these words hide elementary cowardice, not pride.

-plea.
-People who consider themselves sincere and open usually apologize like this - they fold their eyebrows in a “house”, give their face an unhappy expression, and then with aspiration and anguish say, sobbing and pressing their hands to their hearts: “For God's sake, forgive me for everything, for everything!”
+Prayer.
+People who consider themselves sincere and open usually apologize like this - they fold their eyebrows into a “house”, give their face an unhappy expression, and then with a breath and anguish say, sobbing and pressing their hands to their heart: “For God’s sake, forgive me for everything, for everything!”

-And although there are actually many more mistakes, I think that many of you recognized yourself even in these three examples.
+And although in reality there are much more errors, I think that many of you recognized yourself even in these three examples.

-As you already understood, none of the listed options is correct and you cannot ask for forgiveness in this way, even if you are convinced that in all cases you apologize sincerely.
+As you already understand, none of the listed options is correct and you cannot ask for forgiveness in this way, even if you are convinced that in all cases you apologize sincerely.

-The secret of a good apology is that it must be sincere not only in your opinion and own feeling, but they should also be MEANINGful to those you're apologizing to.
+The secret to a proper apology is that it must be sincere not only in your opinion and own feeling, but they also need to be MEANINGFUL to those you're apologizing to.

 If you know how to apologize properly, then you: